BITnene465/BITnene465.github.io/README.md

 5. ✅ MDX pipeline + blog
 6. ✅ Framer Motion transitions
 7. UI polish (buttons, cards, typography)
-8. Playground & blog content enrichments
+8. Playground & blog content enrichments (now underway with the Snake mini-game prototype)

 Each step updates this README with fresh instructions and architecture notes so the codebase stays self-explanatory.